 - Versatility: Generally, you’re not going to have unlimited space in your home, which means each piece of home gym equipment has to do double duty (or more).
 That’s why we tried each home gym with a number of different exercises that different athletes may prefer.

 - Durability: If you’re going to spend hundreds of dollars on a piece of gym equipment, you want durable, high-quality materials.
-As we tried different machines, we made sure to look at the components, prioritizing sturdy, steel materials, as opposed to plastic.
+As we tried different machines, we made sure to look at the various parts and components, prioritizing sturdy, steel materials, as opposed to plastic.

 - Functionality: The functionality of your equipment is essential to setting up a space that works for your training needs.
 In order for us to recommend something, it has to do what it is intended to and do it exceptionally well.